sparkflows/sparkflows-docs/docs/tutorials/pipelines/pipeline-tutorials-cs-pipeline.rst

 The Objective of CPG Store Segmentation project is grade stores based on various attributes such as sales, the kinds of products they sell, and so on.

 This turorial covers steps involved in Pipeline Creation, Pipeline Execution and Pipeline Scheduling.
+It uses synthetic data prepared in-house.

 It involves following Datasets and Workflows: